Pavan2280/pes_pd/README.md

 4. **Verify Installation**: Confirm that Openlane is correctly installed by running a test command or checking the version.(Check Day 1 content in order to verify installation.)

+Please note that if you are logged out, the password is "vsdiat."

 </details>

 <a name="top"></a>